 As helpful as backtesting seem, it does come with its share of disadvantages including the following:

 - No matter how precise the past records look, they are not an absolute predictor of the future.
-Hence, the best backtested strategies can still fail in current real market.
+Hence, the best backtested strategies can still fail in real current market.

 - Traders can be victims of being over-smart in recycling their strategies to pass the historical metrics test while forgetting that the current and future conditions may be different.